- Latin America

 NEAREST AIRPORT Tel Aviv.

-TRANSFERS Shared transfer on day of arrival at set time is c. $38.89 per person one way from Tel Aviv.
+TRANSFERS Shared transfer on day of arrival at set time is $35 per person one way from Tel Aviv (payable locally).
 Shared transfers to the airport on the evening of the last day are included.

 This ride is set in the north of Israel riding through Galilee's natural landscapes; along the tributaries of the Tabor Stream and through almond orchards and fields.
 You also ride in the Sirin Heights with views over the Jordan Valley and down to the Jordan River; through the majestic Carmel region and down into the Jezreel Valley.